NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Dazing Coil.md

 **Activate** `pf2:0` (concentrate)

-**Trigger** You deal damage to an off-guard creature with the affixed weapon
+**Trigger** You deal damage to an [[Conditions/Off-Guard|Off-Guard]] creature with the affixed weapon

 * * *

 This knot of copper wire reshapes itself in a new pattern every time its affixed weapon deals damage.
-When you activate the coil, the damaged creature must succeed at a DC 31 Will check save or be [[Conditions/Stunned 1|Stunned 1]].
-If it critically fails, it instead becomes [[Conditions/Stunned 1|Stunned 2]].
+When you activate the coil, the damaged creature must succeed at a DC 31 Will check save or be [[Conditions/Stunned|Stunned 1]].
+If it critically fails, it instead becomes [[Conditions/Stunned|Stunned 2]].

 *Source: Pathfinder GM Core*
 *ORC*